On the separation of correlation-assisted sum capacities of multiple access channels: Conclusion and future directions of research

 Computing the sum capacity of a multiple access channel is a nonconvex optimization problem.
 For MACs obtained from nonlocal games, we obtained an analytical upper bound on the sum capacity that depends only on the number of question tuples in the game and the maximum winning probability of the game when the questions are drawn uniformly at random.
 Our formula is an upper bound on the achievable sum rate even when the senders of the MAC can share an arbitrary set of correlations.
 Using this formula, we found a separation between the sum capacity and the entanglement-assisted sum rate for the $2$-sender MAC obtained from the Magic Square game that is larger than the previously reported value.
 We also obtained separations in some other relevant scenarios using the CHSH game and multiparty parity game.

 Furthermore, we studied the performance of the upper bound on the sum capacity obtained by relaxing the nonconvex problem to a convex optimization problem.
 By constructing the signalling game, we showed that one can obtain an arbitrarily large separation between the sum capacity and the relaxed sum capacity.
 With the help of numerical simulations, we argued that this separation holds even when the senders are allowed to share no-signalling correlations.
 These results indicate that the relaxed sum capacity can be a very poor upper bound on the sum capacity.
+In a recent work, Fawzi \& Ferm\'e~\cite{fawzi2022beating} compute the no-signalling assisted sum rate for MACs, allowing feedback.
+In their study, they pose the question as to whether the no-signalling assisted sum rate (allowing feedback) is equal to the relaxed sum capacity.
+It would be interesting to see if the MAC obtained from the signalling game can be used to answer this question in the negative.

-In response to these observations, we studied algorithms to compute the sum capacity.
+In response to the above observations, we studied algorithms to compute the sum capacity.
 First, we identified that the mutual information occurring in the computation of the sum capacity satisfies a Lipschitz-like property.
 We subsequently proposed a few algorithms one can use to optimize such functions, by appropriately modifying and generalizing existing algorithms for optimizing Lipschitz-continuous functions.
 Using this, we were able to show that the sum capacity of any two-sender MAC can be computed to a fixed precision in quasi-polynomial time.
 Our algorithms are practically efficient for computing the sum capacity of a family of two-sender MACs that have at least one input alphabet of size two.

 We remark that some other entropic quantities also satisfy a Lipschitz-like property.
 This is also true in the quantum setting, for example for the von Neumann entropy.
 Therefore, further investigation of algorithms to optimize such Lipschitz-like functions might be helpful in solving nonconvex problems in both classical and quantum information theory.
 In particular, it would be interesting to see if there are other practically relevant problems in information theory which would benefit from such an approach.
 In any case, the algorithms we present in this study for optimizing Lipschitz-like functions over the standard simplex suffer from the drawback that they are not scalable, i.e., the optimization is very costly to perform in practice as the dimension increases.
 Therefore, finding more practical algorithms to perform this optimization is an interesting direction for future research.
 In particular, the algorithm for optimization using dense curves has a scope for improvement because we only prove sub-optimal convergence guarantees.